MinglunPan/MSCA31008-Data-Mining-Principles/README.md

 2. Build recommendation systems:
  + singular value decomposition(SVD) and collaborative filtering(CF)
- + xgBoost and potentially deep learning.
+ + Use XGBoost to extract features and then implement supervised learning to make the forecast.

 ## Evaluation